factbook/factbook/README.md

-## Ready-To-Use Public Domain Factbook Datasets
+## Ready-To-Use Public Domain (Free) Factbook Datasets

 [factbook/factbook.json](https://github.com/factbook/factbook.json) - open (public domain)
-factbook country profiles in JSON for all the world's countries (using internet domain names for country codes e.g. Austria is `at.json` not `au.json`, Germany is `de.json` not `gm.json` and so on)
+factbook country profiles in JSON for all the world's countries (note: using the original / official two-letter GEC (formerly FIPS) codes and NOT the ISO codes - you might be used to for country codes e.g. Austria is `au.json` and NOT `at.json`, Germany is `gm.json` and NOT `de.json` so on)